s8sg/go_jolokia/README.md

 #### Current Status:
-The go-jolokia build is success
+The go_jolokia build is success
 The test cases are passing

 #### Inspired from